 Conclusion

-This project makes a structuring contribution to the SUS, more specifically to the new Digital Health and Information Secretariat of the MOH, created in January 2023.The infostructure of health terminology services for RNDS developed by this project will allow the MOH to manage in a single infrastructure and automatically distribute, via APIs, all the terminologies used in the country, with their respective versions and mappings between them.
+This project makes a structuring contribution to the SUS, more specifically to the new Digital Health and Information Secretariat of the BMoH, created in January 2023.The infostructure of health terminology services for RNDS developed by this project will allow the MOH to manage in a single infrastructure and automatically distribute, via APIs, all the terminologies used in the country, with their respective versions and mappings between them.

 Additionally, the GI of the IPS Brazil is a canonical guide of HL7 FHIR R4, open and extensible and may become the highest hierarchy GI in the RNDS, in such a way that other use cases in the country can fit a set of open and extensible profiles.